top of page

 at the Palmetto Island State Park boardwalk.

-The plan is for Louisiana iris experts to put on hip boots and walk through the irises as they bloom in the boardwalk swamp each spring to verify that each is, in fact, a true I. nelsonii iris.
-"Anything that is not an obvious I. nelsonii iris, or even suspect, will be pulled up on the spot," Salathe says.
-He leads the LICI iris restoration project at the park and the Abbeville Swamp.
-"This is being done to be sure the iris display at the boardwalk holds only pure I. nelsonii irises before we start moving some of them back into Abbeville Swamp during the winter of 2025," he adds.
+Each spring, Louisiana iris experts will wade through the boardwalk swamp in hip boots to verify that the blooming plants are true Iris nelsonii.
+“Anything that is not an obvious I. nelsonii, or even suspect, will be pulled up on the spot,” Salathe said.
+He leads LICI’s iris restoration projects at both the park and the Abbeville Swamp.
+“This ensures that the boardwalk display contains only pure I. nelsonii irises before we start moving some back into the Abbeville Swamp during the winter of 2026.”

-Salathe summarizes the program they have put together: "We are creating a system where we can move between one and two thousand I. nelsonii irises a year back into their native habitat in the Abbeville Swamp.
-We can do this by collecting a couple of thousand Abbeville Red iris seeds each year from the Abbeville Swamp, having various groups grow the irises out, and then planting them into the Palmetto Island State Park's boardwalk swamp to be verified before being relocated into the Abbeville Swamp, all the while maintaining a huge stock at the park's boardwalk for the public to enjoy while they are blooming.
-We greatly appreciate all of the groups that have joined with us in this effort to make it a reality.
-Thank you."
+Salathe summarizes the program: “We are creating a system to move between one and two thousand I. nelsonii irises each year back into their native habitat in the Abbeville Swamp.
+We do this by collecting a couple thousand Abbeville Red iris seeds annually from the swamp, having various groups grow them out, and then planting them in Palmetto Island State Park’s boardwalk swamp to be verified before relocating them to the Abbeville Swamp.
+Meanwhile, a large stock remains at the park for the public to enjoy during bloom.
+We greatly appreciate all the groups that have joined us in making this effort a reality.
+Thank you.”

 Comments